iScsc/blog.iscsc.fr/src/content/posts/manage-fork-repository-locally-and-remotely/index.md

 If you have made a mistake, you can revert a `git add` by using `git reset <file1> <file2> ...` or `git reset` to unstage them all.
 This will keep your local changes.

 Don't hesitate to use `git status` between each command to clearly see the actual state of your commit!
+You can also use the magic command `git log --graph --oneline --all --decorate` to see the actual state of your local and distant repositories in the nicest way!

 Be careful, `git rm <file>` exists but it will permanently remove the file from the repository!